jfc52-star/Spatial-Temporal-Energy-Mapping/README.md

-# Estate-scale Operational Energy and Decarbonisation Analysis
+# Python implementation of the spatial-temporal energy mapping and decarbonisation framework developed for the dissertation.

 This repository contains the Python code developed for an anonymised dissertation investigating estate-scale operational energy performance and decarbonisation using measured building energy data.